The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol's Campbell's Soup I, Onion (F. & S. II.47) is estimated to be worth between £29,000 and £45,000.
-This signed screenprint from 1968 has shown consistent value growth, with an average annual growth rate of 15%.
-This work has an auction history of 14 total sales since its entry to the market on 13th December 1999.
-In the last 12 months, the hammer price has ranged from £25,858 in September 2021 to £37,119 in October 2023.
-The average return to the seller over the past five years has been £26,765.
+The value of Andy Warhol's Campbell's Soup I, Onion (F. & S. II.47) is estimated to be worth between £15,000 and £23,000.
+This signed screenprint, created in 1968, has shown consistent value growth, with an average annual growth rate of 4%.
+This work has an auction history of 15 total sales since its entry to the market on 13th December 1999.
+In the last 12 months, the average selling price was £12,274 across 1 sale.
+Over the past five years, the hammer price has ranged from £12,274 in May 2025 to £37,119 in October 2023, with an average annual growth rate of 2%.
 The edition size of this artwork is limited to 250.

 Meaning & Analysis